SamuelSwartzberg/flashcardifying_text_temp/inf.md

 »Empty elments« are created by (or a synonym to) self-closing tags.
 Self-closing tags in *ML only consist of a start tag.
-Self-closing tags must end /&gt; in XML.
+Self-closing tags must end /› in XML.
-Self-closing tags may end /&gt; or merely &gt; in HTML.
+Self-closing tags may end /› or merely › in HTML.
 Using a closing tag for self-closing tags is usually invalid.
 Empty elements cannot have content, since there is nowhere to put it.